core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers.md

 NewOrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeersWithDefaults instantiates a new OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPeerId

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetPeerId() string`

+GetPeerId returns the PeerId field if non-nil, zero value otherwise.

+### GetPeerIdOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetPeerIdOk() (*string, bool)`

+GetPeerIdOk returns a tuple with the PeerId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPeerId

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetPeerId(v string)`

+SetPeerId sets PeerId field to given value.

+### HasPeerId

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasPeerId() bool`

+HasPeerId returns a boolean if a field has been set.

 ### GetName